-Forex broker Pepperstone offers ECN broker pricing with a commission of $3.50, choice of MetaTrader 4, 5 and cTrader trading platforms, leverage up to 500:1 and social trading.
-Plus500 is a market maker with no commission and large choice for trading CFDs including 9 cryptocurrencies
+Forex broker Pepperstone offers ECN broker pricing with a commission of $3.50, MetaTrader 4, 5 or cTrader trading platforms and social trading.
+Plus500 is a market maker with no commission and large choice for trading CFDs with 9 cryptocurrencies.

 When Compare Forex analysed Pepperstone vs Plus500 as best forex brokers in the category of spreads, it is apparent Plus500 spreads are much wider.
 A wider spread means you will pay more in transaction costs.

 Our data from the table above comes from each brokers account that offers their best spreads.
 As Plus500 only offers a single trading account and do not provide their average spreads therefore, we have taken a spread sample at a point in time.
 Our sample should not be taken to be official as spreads change rapidly throughout the day.

 Pepperstone offers a choice of two other accounts.
 These are:

 Designed for novice traders, this account offers all the same features as the Razor Account but without commission.
 In place of commission 1 pip is added to the spread.

 If you’re unsure what account is right for your circumstances you can view the Pepperstone razor vs standard account comparison page.

 This account is exactly the same as the Razor account but in place of overnight holding fee or rolling interest, there is a small admin charge.
 This account has no swap fee which means it is compliant with sharia law which forbids Muslims from receiving or paying swaps.
 To be eligible for this account, you must be able to prove you are Muslim.